 - Cash deposit penalty (ZAR)

-Luno offers a cryptocurrency exchange, cryptocurrency wallet, bitcoin brokerage platform and API for automated trading.
+Luno offers a cryptocurrency exchange, wallet, brokerage platform, and API for automated trading.

 Luno offers a cryptocurrency to fiat trading platform for its users.
 Currently, the trading platform supports bitcoin, ethereum, and bitcoin cash.

-Additional UI and UX inclusion on the platform include advanced charting, depth reporting, indicators and API access for automated trading.
+Additional UI and UX highlights on the platform include advanced charting, depth reporting, indicators, and API access for automated trading.

-The exchange has a very competitive fee structure for market makers and has relatively low volumes due to the fact that the majority of its user base are in developing markets.
+The exchange has a very competitive fee structure for market makers.
+It has relatively low volumes because the majority of its user base are in developing markets.

 Cryptocurrency Brokerage Platform

-The brokage platform provides a less complex method for users to buy and sell cryptocurrencies.
-The platform provides a simple user interface for users who do not use the complex trading interface.
+The brokage platform provides a less complicated method for users to buy and sell cryptocurrencies.
+The platform offers a simple user interface for users who do not use the complex trading interface.

-The mobile wallet is custodial which means that the coins in your wallet are under Luno’s control and you can’t get access to the private key/seed of your bitcoin if you needed to.
+The mobile wallet is custodial, which means that the coins in your wallet are under Luno’s control.
+Further, you can’t get access to the private key/seed of your bitcoin if you needed to.